larsgeb/hmclab/docs-source/source/index.rst

 .. note::

-   This documentation is far from complete.
+   This documentation can never be complete.
 Please let us know if you miss something.

 .. warning::